Emotional Wellbeing and Mental Health

 School Mental Health Award

-We are proud of our on-going work to support positive Mental Health and Wellbeing and have recently achieved the Silver School Mental Health Award following assessment by Leeds Beckett University in recognition of the work we do to support the mental health and wellbeing of our staff, children and their families.
+We are very proud of our on-going work to support positive Mental Health and Wellbeing and have recently achieved the GOLD School Mental Health Award following assessment by Leeds Beckett University in recognition of the work we do to support the mental health and wellbeing of our staff, children and their families.

 COVID19 - School Closure